bewing/chinog-10/slides/presentation.md

 <div class="right-header" text-align="right">This is the the 20% part</div>

 # Don't Repeat Yourself
+* Don't have the same info twice (IPv4 Lo0, router-id)
 * Generate the IPv6 loopback
 * Encode information into bit fields
 * BGP ASN?
 Sure!